matheusteixeira/vertical-comics-template/README.md

 - This is a responsive self-hosted comics template generator aimed to be as easy as possible to host new issues
 - Here is a [live example](http://podcastdequadrinhos.com.br/testmtxr/index.html) of a generated website with two issues

+If you're using it please share your experience, it'll be very nice to know!

 ## Requirements
 - Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/)